myky14/logistics-service-performance-analytics/docs/column-selection.md

 The source dataset comes from a health-commodity supply chain context.
 For this project, selected fields are reframed into an express logistics / courier service quality scenario for learning and portfolio purposes.

+Business-driven feature selection keeps the final dataset focused on fields that support service quality, delivery performance, cost visibility, and downstream reporting.
+Columns were retained only when they contributed to the analytics model or helped preserve important shipment context.

 ## Column Review

 | Original Column | Business Meaning | Courier Reframe | Keep? | Final Field Name | Reason / Dashboard Impact |